UWFront-End-Cert/DEPRECATED-html300/lesson10/assignment/README.md

 ### To Submit:
-- 	Review the requirements in the rubric on Canvas
-- 	Submit the link to your course project repo as well as the live site's Netlify link in Canvas (same submission as lesson09)
+- 	Submit the link to your course project repo as well as the live site's Netlify link